denten-papers/blunt-instrumental/blunt.md

 The best kind of tools are the ones that we make ourselves.
 After spending days at wrangling a particularly messy corpus, I might write a script that automates data wrangling.
-The code may function to strip extraneous HTML code, for example.
+The code may function to strip extraneous HTML markup, for example.
 I could then release it as a software library to help others who face the same task.
 With time, I may add a graphical user interface or build a web service.
 Such small acts of kindness lift all boats.
 They accelerate the research capabilities of the field as a whole.
-I would do nothing to discourage such altruistic sharing.
-But let us make sure that in using such tools we also do not forget to master them from inside out.
+I would do nothing to discourage analogously altruistic sharing.
+But let us make sure that in using tools we also do not forget to master them from inside out.
 What if my code implicitly mangles important metadata or worse yet, what if it alters the primary sources in an unexpected and tendentious ways?